mertyigit/PointNet-Transformer/README.md

 Outline your plans for the future development of the project.
 This could include additional features, dataset support, or any improvements you intend to make.

-Publish training checkpoints for other image datasets.
+- Publish training checkpoints for other image datasets.
-Explore optimization techniques for enhanced performance.
+- Explore optimization techniques for diverse sampling from encoded latent space.

-Collect and incorporate user feedback for refinement.
+# MNIST Dataset
 ### Input images used for testing:
 ![Input images used for testing](models/images/input_images.png)